codefresh-io/docs.codefresh.io/_docs/new-helm/helm-environment-promotion.md

 max-width="80%"
 %}

 You can use different clusters for each column or different namespaces from the same cluster.
 You can even mix and match both approaches.
-As an example, you could create a Helm board with the following environments
+As an example, you could create a Helm board with the following environments:

-* Column 1 - dev cluster showing all namespaces (DEV)
+* Column 1 - dev cluster showing all namespaces (DEV).
-* Column 2 - namespace qa from cluster staging (QA)
+* Column 2 - namespace qa from cluster staging (QA).
-* Column 3 - namespace staging from cluster staging (STAGING)
+* Column 3 - namespace staging from cluster staging (STAGING).
-* Column 4 - namespace production from cluster prod (PRODUCTION)
+* Column 4 - namespace production from cluster prod (PRODUCTION).

 Once you have your columns in place, you can move Helm releases between clusters/namespaces by drag-n-drop.
 Each Helm release can be dragged to any other column either promoting it (e.g. qa to production) or shifting it left (e.g. prod to qa)